klientjs/open-stack/README.md

 ### How to change default registry url used by Github actions

 The default registry url used is https://registry.npmjs.org.
 You can modify it by defining the `REGISTRY_URL` variable in repository Settings > Secrets and variables > Actions > Variables > New repository variables.

+---

+### How to disable dependencies caching in Github actions

+You can disable cache usage it by defining the `CACHE_DEPENDENCIES` variable with `0` value in repository Settings > Secrets and variables > Actions > Variables > New repository variables.